I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 Well, you know, I think that's a good point, but I think there's something else going on here.

-And this whole concept of there's no difference in men and women except the way they're raised.
+And this whole concept of there's no difference in men and women, except the way they're raised.

 Women can do combat just as well as men.

-Yeah, right, uh you see women playing in the NFL.
+You see women playing in the NFL.

-I mean, what's the it it's it's absurd.
+I mean, it's absurd.

-But anyway, anyway, point is that uh I I will bet you that you have a bunch of people, Frank, when they hear women in combat, oh yeah, I'm into fairness, and if women want to go to combat, then I'm not gonna stand in their way.
+But anyway, anyway, point is that I will bet you that you have a bunch of people, Frank, when they hear women in combat, oh, yeah, I'm into fairness.

 I think that's exactly a good thing.

-Uh they're gonna have to start registering for selective service.
+They're going to have to start registering for selective service.

-What do you mean register selective service?
+What do you mean, register selective service?

 Well, you said you're for women in combat.

-Well, I believe that they were talking about that this has already been to the Supreme Court, and the Supreme Court ruled that uh girls didn't have to register for selective service because they aren't combat ready.
+Well, I believe that they were talking about that this has already been to the Supreme Court, and the Supreme Court ruled that girls didn't have to register for selective service because they aren't combat ready.

 That may be.

-I'm not up to the I believe that's what Chris Wallace had said.
+I believe that's what Chris Wallace had said.

-And I just don't know why why this hasn't been addressed, and maybe I'm hypersensitive because I've got daughters.
+And I just don't know why this hasn't been addressed, and maybe I'm hypersensitive because I've got daughters.

-Because I don't think anybody's no Frank, I don't think anybody's thinking of it that way.
+Because I don't think anybody's, no, Frank, I don't think anybody's thinking of it that way.

 I just think people are not putting two and two together here and getting four.

-Well, no, they're not, but uh but they don't know now.
+But they don't know now.

-Then when you point out what the consequences are, then reality hits them, and they find out there's much more to it than just the so-called romance of being in combat, uh, it will wake a lot of people up.
+Then when you point out what the consequences are, then reality hits them, and they find out there's much more to it than just the so-called romance of being in combat.

-And I've I've often thought in the concept women's rights and inequality and discrimination, I've always thought a lot of people had this dead wrong anyway.
+And I've often thought in the concept women's rights and inequality and discrimination, I've always thought a lot of people had this dead wrong anyway.

 For example, in the workplace, women have much more freedom than a man has, both as an employee and as far as public perception is concerned.